sauerbraten/crudapi/README.md

 		}
 	}

-When the server is running, try the following commands:
+When the server is running, check out the [index page](http://localhost:8080/) and try the following commands in a terminal:

 Create *Gorillaz* as *artist*: